 By Vickie Cook

 Attracting diverse applicants is a goal that most institutions of higher education have stated as being a primary driver in the search for talent.
 This diversity may include racial, gender, cultural, orientation, ability/disability, or age diversity.
 There are many ways to consider inclusivity of job applicants and to encourage a diverse group of possible job candidates to choose your organization for consideration to apply.
-We have explored diverse applicants as part of a three-part series.
-In this third installment, we will consider importance of salary transparency in our efforts to attract diverse applicants.
+We will be exploring attracting diverse applicants as part of a three-part series.
+In this second installment, we will consider importance of recruitment through job postings.

 Dr. Vickie Cook is the Associate Vice Chancellor for Enrollment, Online Learning, Professional, and Engaged Learning (OPEL) at the University of Illinois Springfield.
 She holds a Ph.D. in Higher Education Administration and an M.S. in Adult Education.